Need a discount on popular programming courses? Find them here. View offers

 A lot of research went into compiling this list.
 We asked experienced GPU miners what their favorite mobos were.
 We went into forums and spent time on Reddit, finding the general consensus among the passionate community.
 We also looked closely at product reviews to ensure each mobo on this list is high-quality.

-Mining After the Ethereum Merge
+Mining After The Ethereum Merge

-On September 15 of this year, the Ethereum merge finally happened.
-What this means is that ETH, one of the largest and arguably most profitable cryptocurrencies, phased out GPU mining.
 And while there are significant benefits for the planet, primarily being a much-lessened strain on resources and power grids, it’s a major downside for crypto miners worldwide.

 The elimination of GPU-based ETH mining took away the most profitable income stream in the space.
 Does this mean you can’t mine or turn a profit anymore?
 No!

 You absolutely can continue to mine, but you would have to mine for small or altcoins that may or may not go “to the moon” one day.
 There is substantially more risk and, in some cases, not enough ROI.